Scholarly Working Groups Submission Guidelines

 Additionally, HGHI’s communications team will provide support to each working group in the following capacity:

-- Support the identification of venues, catering, and AV for SWG-related events
+• Support the identification of venues, catering & AV for WG-related events

-- Brainstorm around additional communication support for all SWG outputs
+• Brainstorm around additional communication support for all WG outputs

 Submission Guidelines

-- In the application, you will submit a budget, using this budget template.
+• Within that application, you will submit a budget.
+Please use this budget template.

 Evaluation Criteria